mrgnhnt96/revali/LATEST_CHANGELOG.md

 # revali_construct

+## 1.1.1

+### Enhancements

+- Add assertion checks for `DartFile` to ensure that part directives are unique

+# revali_core

 ## 1.1.0

 ### Features

-- Support `SSE` methods

-### Chores

-- Upgrade dependencies

-# revali_core

-## 1.0.0

-- Initial Release
+- Abstract `DI` class to support creating own instances of `DI`
+- Create `DIHandler` to override dependency registry during server startup
+- Add `initializeDI` method to support creating own instances of `DI`

 <!-- REVALI ROUTER -->

 # revali_router

-## 1.2.0
+## 1.3.0

 ### Features

-- Create `ExpectedHeaders` as non-optional headers to be passed into the request
+- Combine meta types for better polymorphism support
-- Add `ExpectedHeaders` to access control headers
+- Add `ReadOnlyMeta` to `MiddlewareContext`

 ### Enhancements

-- Re-order the pre-request checks to
+- Rename `ReadOnlyDataHandler` to `ReadOnlyData`
-  - CORs Origins Validation
-  - CORs Headers Validation
-  - (CORs) Expected Headers Validation
-  - Options Request Handling
-  - Redirect Handling
-- Return actual response in the `OPTIONS` request instead of a canned response
-- Handle internal root errors with the response handler instead of deprecated `send` method

-### Fix

-- Add `routes` param to `SseRoute` constructor
+- Rename `WriteOnlyDataHandler` to `WriteOnlyData`

+### Fixes

+- Issue where routes would not appear in list of routes after server restart

 # revali_router_annotations

-## 1.0.1
+## 1.1.0

-### Chores
+### Features

-- Upgrade dependencies
+- Add `LifecycleComponent` annotation to support creating lifecycle components using classes
+- Add `LifecycleComponents` annotation to support registering multiple lifecycle components via type referencing

 # revali_router_core

-## 1.2.0
+## 1.3.0

 ### Features

-- Create `ExpectedHeaders` as non-optional headers to be passed into the request
-- Add `ExpectedHeaders` to lifecycle components
+- Create `BaseContext` to merge contexts between all components
+- Create Result type for:
+  - Interceptor (pre and post)
+- Use new `Meta` types

+### Enhancements

+- Simplify Results for:
+  - Exception Catcher
+  - Guard
+- Require type argument on `ExceptionCatcher` and `ExceptionCatcherResult`
+- Rename Guard Result constructors to `pass` and `block`
+- Rename Exception Catcher Result constructors to `handled` and `unhandled`

 <!-- CONSTRUCTS -->

 # revali_server

-## 1.2.0
+## 1.3.0

 ### Features

-- Support `expectedHeaders` argument
-- Allow multiple `AllowedHeaders`, `AllowedOrigins` and `ExpectedHeaders` to be provided on a single route/controller
+- Create Lifecycle Components using classes to support use of binding logic
+- Support `initializeDI` method to create own instances of `DI`